Anna University: Academics

 The university offers courses in engineering and technology through its affiliated colleges and follows a dual semester system.
 Every year the university conducts examinations for the even semester in May–June and for an odd semester in November–December.

-Rankings

-Internationally, Anna University was ranked under 1000 in the QS World University Rankings & Times Higher Education World University Rankings in 2023.

-In the 2024 National Institutional Ranking Framework, Anna University was ranked 20th overall and 13th among universities in India.
-Additionally, it secured the 14th position in the Engineering category and the 69th in the Management category.

 Incidents

 Sexual assault incident

-On December 25, 2024, a second-year female engineering student at Anna University was sexually assaulted by two men inside the campus.
+On 25 December 2024, a second-year female engineering student at Anna University was sexually assaulted by two men inside the campus.
 The incident took place in the early hours of the morning after the survivor and her male friend returned from a Christmas mass at a nearby church.
 The two students were sitting in a secluded area of the campus when the assailants attacked the male student and then proceeded to sexually assault the woman.
 The survivor immediately filed a police complaint, and a case was registered under Section 64 of the BNSS (rape).
 The perpetrator was arrested and detained under the Tamil Nadu Goondas act and was lodged into Puzhal prison.